Communication Situations at Work

 The dominant types of communication used for feedback are:

-• verbal communication, coupled with active listening, for the best effect;
+• Verbal communication, coupled with active listening, for the best effect;

-• written communication, sometimes coupled with visuals.
+• Written communication, sometimes coupled with visuals.

 According to Douglas Stone and Sheila Heen, the authors of “Thanks for the Feedback: The Science and Art of Receiving Feedback Well”, there are three distinct types of feedback in the workplace: evaluation, appreciation, and coaching feedback.